zihuaweng/software-security-banking/README.md

 ## How To Run
 - Import software-security-banking source code as Maven project.
 (Please check compiler version, java should be 11 or above)
 - Run the code in your IDE.
+- Open http://localhost:8081/ in your browser to register an acount or login to the system.
+- Have fun :)